 In the coming months, the government changed the venue, as the site was needed for other special functions.
 They decided to move to Saranrom Palace, in the centre of Bangkok.
 It stayed there for eight years until it was moved again to Sanam Chai and then back to the original venue Sanam Luang.

 The return was brief as Bangkok had its 200-year anniversary of the city; meaning that the market’s location had to be switched once more.
 In 1982, the market was moved as a permanent feature to Chatuchak.
-Five years later, the iconic Clock tower was built to celebrate King Bhulmibol Adulyadej’s 60thbirthday and the market was finally renamed Chatuchak Market.
+Five years later, the iconic Clocktower was built to celebrate King Bhumibol Adulyadej’s 60th birthday and the market was finally renamed, Chatuchak Market.

 The popularity of the market has grown substantially since its relocation from Sanam Luang.
-The market regularly accommodates 200,000 tourists each weekend and has over 15,000 stalls making it the world’s biggest weekend market in the world.
+The market regularly accommodates 200,000 tourists each weekend and has over 15,000 stalls making it the World’s largest weekend market.